Frequently Asked Questions

 When does the academic year start and finish?

-Lesson plans for all three terms will be posted by July 1, 2017 and will remain active until June 30, 2018.
+Lesson plans for all three terms will be posted July 1 and will remain active until June 30.
 That means you have the freedom to follow a traditional school calendar or school year-round.

 What is the estimated cost of books?